Part of our Camulos Roman Colchester Trail!

 Of course, that was Hollywood.
 The reality would have been no less exciting, but the chariots would have been much lighter and with no nasty pointy bits on the wheels to nobble the opposition's chariot.
 This was the Formula One racing equivalent of Roman times with the most successful charioteers earning huge sums of money and being hailed as gods in their own right.
 It must have been incredibly dangerous for horse and man and would have been watched by an audience of tens of thousands of people.
 Standing at this junction you would have been mown down, so with that thought in mind, let us move on.
 Turn right along Circular Road North (we must rename that road to reflect what we now know about its past history) we will walk for about 100 metres until we reach a bend in the road, where one of the turning points in the central spina of the circus once stood (archaeologists found its foundations still intact).
 Slightly ahead to the left can be seen a grassy mound in the grassed area.

-The following picture shows the design of the mosaic.
+The following picture by Pete Frost, shows the design of the mosaic.
 It is a wonderful piece of work and shows how (it is thought) the circus would have been laid out.

 Here are some scenes from ancient monuments that depict